Matt Vierling Player Props: Tigers vs. Twins

 Matt Vierling At The Plate

-- Vierling has seven doubles, five home runs and 13 walks while hitting .257.
+- Vierling has seven doubles, seven home runs and 13 walks while hitting .268.

-- Vierling has reached base via a hit in 28 games this season (of 50 played), and had multiple hits in 11 of those games.
+- Vierling has reached base via a hit in 29 games this year (of 51 played), and had multiple hits in 12 of those games.

-- In nine games this season (18.0%), Vierling has picked up an RBI, and in four of those games (8.0%) he had two or more.
+- In 10 games this year (19.6%), Vierling has picked up an RBI, and in five of those games (9.8%) he had more than one.
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.